MSouilah/Radmax_v2/README.md

  * [Anaconda](http://continuum.io/downloads) (recommended): A free distribution for the SciPy stack.
 Supports Linux, Windows and Mac.
 [Download.](https://3230d63b5fc54e62148e-c95ac804525aac4b6dba79b00b39d1d3.ssl.cf1.rackcdn.com/Anaconda-2.3.0-Windows-x86.exe)
  * [Python(x,y)](http://python-xy.github.io/) (not tested): A free distribution including the SciPy stack, based around the Spyder IDE.
 Windows only.
 [Download.](http://ftp.ntua.gr/pub/devel/pythonxy/Python(x,y)-2.7.10.0.exe)
  * [WinPython](http://winpython.github.io/) (not tested): A free distribution including the SciPy stack.
 Windows only.
 [Download.] (http://sourceforge.net/projects/winpython/files/WinPython_2.7/2.7.9.5/WinPython-32bit-2.7.9.5.exe/download)
-2. Alternativaly, you can install the dependencies using the pypi package manager, `pip install scipy, lmfit, bottle, bottle-websocket, future, pyparsing, whichcraft`.
+2. Alternativaly, you can install the dependencies using the pypi package manager, `pip install scipy lmfit bottle bottle-websocket future pyparsing whichcraft`.
 Pay attention with Python 3, sometimes you need to use pip3 (if you have python 2.x and 3.x installed on the same machine).
 3. Once all the package installed, execute the "Radmax.py" file.
 Alternatively, open a terminal (press "windows" and "r", type "cmd" [without commas] and press "Enter").
-Navigate to the "Radmax_v2" folder and type `python Radmax.py`.
+Navigate to the "Radmax_2" folder and type `python Radmax.py`.

 ## GNU / Linux
 1. On most Linux systems the dependencies are available in the software repositories.
 For debian based systems run (as root): `apt-get install python python-scipy python-lmfit`.
 Numpy is normally installed along Scipy.